 One of the biggest points of stress that many people face after a car crash is the question of who was at fault.
 In many accidents, it is clear that one driver was the one who caused the crash and that the other was the victim, but many other cases might turn on fine points of law.

 Under Maryland law, car accident cases are handled under a “contributory negligence” doctrine.
 This means that if the victim contributed in any way to causing the crash, the case might be thrown out. it is important to work with an attorney and let them explain what happened to the court rather than saying anything that might be construed as an admission of fault.

 Ultimately, to decide who was at fault, the court will look at traffic laws and standard safe driving practices to determine which driver did something wrong.
 Backing out of a space without looking or speeding around a corner are some of the most common causes of car accidents in parking lots, and it is pretty clear that the driver who was not looking or the driver who was speeding would be at fault.
 Cases can be more complex when two drivers back into each other or when a driver pulls through a parking space, backs into a car that did not stop, or drives through an intersection that has no stop signs dictating who should yield.

 Call Our Maryland Lawyer for Parking Lot Car Accident Victims

 Talk to a lawyer for help with your case.
 If you were injured in a car crash in a parking lot, you might have surprisingly serious injuries that caused expensive medical bills, lost wages from time off work, and serious pain and suffering.
-Talk to a lawyer about how to get these injuries compensated before you accept any insurance payouts or file any claims with insurance companies for your injuries.
-For a free legal consultation, contact the Rice, Murtha & Psoras’s Maryland parking lot car accident injury lawyer today at (410) 694-7291.
+Talk to a personal injury lawyer in Baltimore about how to get these injuries compensated before you accept any insurance payouts or file any claims with insurance companies for your injuries.
+For a free legal consultation, contact Rice, Murtha & Psoras’s Maryland parking lot car accident injury lawyer today at (410) 694-7291.